-Start by removing the skins from the drumsticks and placing them in a bowl along with the soy and sesame oil to marinade for about 10 minutes.
+Start by removing the skins from the drumsticks.
+Then place them in a bowl along with the soy and sesame oil to marinade for about 10 minutes.

-After marinating time, add the chicken to the bowl of the ActiFry and set the timer to cook for 15 minutes.
+After marinating, add the chicken to the bowl of the ActiFry and set the timer to cook for 15 minutes.
 Ensure the rotating paddle is rotating before you set about prepping your rice.

-Cook the basmati rice as per the cooking instructions, drain well and set aside to cool (don’t skip this step!) allowing as much steam as possible to evaporate from the rice so it dries out a little.
+Cook the basmati rice as per the cooking instructions, drain well and set aside to cool (don’t skip this step!) allowing as much steam as possible to evaporate from the rice.

-After the chicken’s first 15 minutes is up, open the ActiFry and add the onion, garlic, peppers, chilli and some freshly ground sea salt (1 tsp.) and black pepper to taste.
-Set the timer for a final 10 minutes and let it cook and rotate away while you get on with the rice…
+After the chicken’s first 15 minutes, open the ActiFry and add the onion, garlic, peppers, chilli and some freshly ground sea salt (1 tsp.).
+Set the timer for a final 10 minutes and let it cook and rotate away while you get on with the rice.

-Once your rice has dried out, add the coconut oil to a frying pan over a medium-high heat.
-Once melted, add the rice and stir well so it gets lightly coated in the oil and warms through.
+Once your rice has dried out, add the vegetable oil to a frying pan over a medium-high heat.
+Add the rice and stir well so it gets lightly coated in the oil and warms through.

 After 2-3 minutes, push all the rice to one side of the pan and add the beaten eggs to the empty side.
-Allow the eggs to start to scramble (a bit like if you’re making an omelette!) but as the egg firms up, use your spatula the break it into light, fluffy pieces.
-Slowly incorporate the rice to combine with the egg pieces, add the soy and spring onion and season to taste.
+Allow the eggs to start to scramble (a bit like if you’re making an omelette!) but as the egg firms up, use your spatula the break it into pieces.
+Slowly incorporate the rice to combine with the egg, add the soy and spring onion and season to taste.

 Check the chicken is cooked through – no pink meat in sight and juices running clear.